exonum/exonum-doc/src/advanced/network.md

 Full nodes use Protobuf over TCP to communicate with each other.
 All network connections are encrypted using [Noise Protocol][noise].
-The Moise Protocol starts with a handshake message exchange.
+The Noise Protocol starts with a handshake message exchange.
 The handshake includes exchange of [public keys][DH] and [connect messages](#connect-messages) by the nodes.
 In order to authenticate the  connection, the sender includes the receiver's public key into its